 3. Overconfidence & Grandiosity About Sexual Performance

-Sexual narcissists often portray themselves and their sexual abilities as unique and superior to others.
-While some research shows that some sexual narcissists do in fact have high sexual esteem and perceive themselves to be good lovers, other research indicates that sexual narcissists are only acting overly confident, grandiose, and arrogant about their sexual performance in order to compensate for an underlying weak sense of self-esteem.1
+Narcissists often portray themselves and their sexual abilities as unique and superior to others.
+While some research shows that some sexual narcissists do, in fact, have high sexual esteem and perceive themselves to be good lovers, other research indicates that sexual narcissists are only acting overly confident, grandiose, and arrogant about their sexual performance to compensate for an underlying weak sense of self-esteem.2

 4. Expectation of Praise